 The Authorized Agent, Certifications and Assurances Board Resolution, and Project Board Resolution may be combined into one Board Resolution.
-A sample is provided as Attachment J and K (pending) in the Appendix.
+A sample is provided as Attachment F and G.

-The Project Resolution must include a description of the project, the amount of State Rail Assistance funds requested.
+The Project Resolution must include a description of the project, the amount of SRA funds requested.
 This resolution is crucial and demonstrates the project was publicly reviewed.
 It is recommended that agencies utilize the sample project board resolution for use when submitting the Allocation Request to ensure all language is captured.
 A Lead Agency may combine multiple SRA Projects on one resolution, but each project must be listed separately or bulleted.
-Board Resolutions are also available at: (website pending).